return to Natural Dog Health Remedies

 Albendazole has been shown to be effective in the treatment of Giardia but has been associated with bone marrow toxicosis.

-Natural Remedies for Giardia in Dogs
+Natural Remedies for Dogs with Giardia

-As conventional medications for Giardia infections in dogs have so many side-effects, it is much better to seek natural alternative remedies.
+Natural Remedies for Giardia in Dogs As conventional medications have so many side-effects, it is much better to seek natural alternative remedies.
 Fortunately, there are quite a few remedies that can be used to treat this infection.

 Grapefruit Seed Extract (GSE)

-GSE is perhaps the most effective natural remedy that can be used to treat Giardia in dogs.
 You can use one capsule (10-15 drops of the liquid) of GSE per 10 pounds of body weight, up to 3-5 times a day, for up to 14 days.
-Break open the capsule and mix it with food, or dilute it with water or a bit of veggie broth.
+Mix the drops with food, water or a bit of veggie broth.

 Herbs

-Herbs that contain the active alkaloid constituent berberine, such as Oregon grape and goldenseal, are effective in treating Giardia infections in dogs.
 Berberine acts like an antibiotic, and since it is water soluble and alkaloid, it can withstand the digestive acids that destroy many other types of antibiotics in the digestive tract.
-Tinctures of Oregon grape or goldenseal can be given to a dog infected with Giardia twice a day for up to 10 days.

 Other herbs that are useful include garlic, licorice and cleavers.